bnguyen467/readme-generator/README.md

 ### Welcome to my readme generator

 ## Description
-This application will help you generate a simple yet enough basic information for your applications.
+This nodejs application will help you generate a simple yet enough basic information for your applications.

 ## Table of Contents
 - [Description](#description)